-The healthcare negligence solicitors at JMW are greatly experienced in helping individuals to successfully make a claim for the pain and suffering they have endured following negligent treatment in a health care setting.
+The healthcare negligence solicitors at JMW are greatly experienced in helping individuals to successfully claim compensation for the pain and suffering they have endured following negligent treatment in a healthcare setting.

-Speak to our expert team about your situation today by calling 0800 054 6512 or allow us to call you back at a more convenient time by completing an online enquiry form.
+Speak to our expert team about your situation today by calling 0345 872 6666 or allow us to call you back at a more convenient time by completing an online enquiry form.
 We offer a free, no-obligation conversation, which can help you to better understand the next steps you should take, as well as no win, no fee representation.

 Our specialist team of healthcare negligence solicitors have helped individuals who have suffered negligence in a wide variety of medical settings, including:

-Any negligence taking place in these settings can lead to long-term health problems for patients.
+Any act of negligence by a professional in these settings can lead to long-term health problems for patients.
 Therefore it is essential that the consequences of any mistakes are recognised and prevented from happening again in the future.

 We can take on cases on a no win, no fee basis, which means you are not placing yourself at financial risk if your case should not progress.